lin380/coursebook/docs/index.md

 <img src="assets/images/logo.png" width="250" alt="Cover image" align="right" style="margin: 0 1em 0 1em" /> This is the coursebook to accompany Linguistics 380 "Language Use and Technology" at Wake Forest University.
 The working title for this coursebook is *Text as Data: An Introduction to Quantitative Text Analysis and Reproducible Research with R*.

 The content is currently under development.
 Feedback is welcome and can be provided through the [hypothes.is](https://web.hypothes.is/) service.
 A toolbar interface to this service is located on the right sidebar.
-To register for a free account and join the "TAD" annotation group [follow this link](https://hypothes.is/groups/Q3o92MJg/tad).
+To register for a free account and join the "text_as_data" annotation group [follow this link](https://hypothes.is/groups/WkoaXnBX/text-as-data).
 Suggestions and changes that are incorporated will be [acknowledged](#acknowledgements).

 **Author**